 Lampshade collars, or E Collars, are not the prettiest of accessories for your pet but they ultimately do their job.
 Furthermore, for the small price, they save you further checks and operations at the vet, which can become very costly.
 All pets can destroy wounds in, what feels like, a blink of an eye.
 You only need to look away for a split second and the wound will be open and damaged and your dog in pain.

 If your dog manages to open the wound completely then there will be treatment required.
 This will involve cleaning the damaged area and tissue, cutting away any dead skin, and then fully re-stitching the incision.
 All this can be prevented by the simple use of a plastic cone / lampshade collar.
 The cost of surgery is far more expensive and traumatic for your dog and can easily be avoided.
 Overall, this can end in a longer recovery time and far too much, unnecessary, discomfort.

-Once your dog surgery is complete and you have your Dog Lampshade Collar or an alternative style like the inflatable dog collar then your dog must wear it at ALL times, morning, noon and night.
+Once your dog surgery is complete and you have your Dog Lampshade Collar alternative style like the inflatable dog collar then your dog must wear it at ALL times, morning, noon and night.
 Pets quickly learn how to eat and drink with the collar on however, some dogs find the collar embarrassing and may not want to leave the house.
 Ralph has recently had a lampshade style collar fitted since his neutering.
 We will go into more detail around his behaviour below but initially we had to keep putting Ralph outside to ensure he went to the toilet.
 Sleeping was not an issue and he adapted well after a few days.
 Dogs initially see the cone as a punishment, not realising what has happened.
 When removed, you will be quickly forgiven and they will love you again.